litespeedtech/lscache_wp/litespeed-cache/readme.txt

 point to any plugin that needs to add cache tags to the current request.

 == Changelog ==
+= 1.0.7.1 =
+* Fixed a bug where enabling purge all in the auto purge on update settings page did not purge the correct blogs.
+* Fixed a bug reported by user wpc on our forums where enabling purge all in the auto purge on update settings page caused nothing to be cached.

 = 1.0.7 =
 * Added login cookie configuration to the Advanced Settings page.
 * Added support for WPTouch plugin.